Dzenly/tia/readme.md

 # Time Is All (log driven test engine with ExtJs support)

 This is an engine for `[massive]` regression testing automation.
-The engine supports Web sites GUI testing using Selenium WebDriver.
+The engine supports Web sites testing using Selenium WebDriver and provides API for work with ExtJs components.
 Xvfb is supported.

-The engine provides API for work with ExtJs components.
-Also the engine can be used for common (non GUI, non Web) unit tests and regression tests.
+*Note: the since 0.12.x version - the minimum supported Node.js version is 6.9.0.*

-The engine is in develompent stage, but well tested and ready to use.
+The engine is in development stage, but well tested and ready to use.

 To don't blow up versions for now I am not following SEMVER rules.
 I change the 'patch' version part at adding new functionality and bug fixes, and change the 'minor' version part at changes which break backward compatibility.

-After 1.0.0 (it is planned as of November 2016) version I will follow SEMVER strictly.
+After 1.0.0 version I will follow SEMVER strictly.

 Some TODO for near future: